Spikarija/ARKCommerce/README.md

 ## **Milestones to v1.0.0**
 When the plugin reaches its final form and infrastructure for running it is secure, v1.0.0 will be published both here on GitHub and WordPress.org for it relies on an ARKCommerce Node that is in intermittent operation and totally inaccessible from WAN at this time.

+The initial development is nearly complete.
+Currently awaiting the arrival of hardware the system shall run on.

   - [x] Successful initial deployment and automated order processing

   - [x] Exchange rate synchronisation automation